ammolytics/ballistic-daq/doc/design-notes.md

 4x AD9251
 S27KS0642GABHI030

+ADC: AVDD = 1V8, DRVDD = 1V8
 MCU: use STM32L031 in UQFN28 because easier to obtain than F031, and can do LVCMOS18 I/O which simplifies FPGA banking

+Total current is not going to be high all.
+LTC3374 may be overkill?
+Also consider LDO for A1V8 to reduce noise.

 ## MCU I/O budget